AudiLiew/dididadada/__src/views/posts/2019/12-baby-bonus.md

 To receive the cash gift, you'll need to provide the bank account details when you join the baby bonus scheme.

-You can either use the *Moments of Life* app mentioned earlier, or you can fill up this <a href="https://www.babybonus.msf.gov.sg/parent/web/enrolment-instruction?_afrLoop=18416975738619105&_afrWindowMode=0&_afrWindowId=null#%40%3F_afrWindowId%3Dnull%26_afrLoop%3D18416975738619105%26_afrWindowMode%3D0%26_adf.ctrl-state%3D6duztwbsm_13" target="_blank" rel="noopener">online form</a>.
+You can either use the *Moments of Life* app mentioned earlier, or you can fill up this {% extlink 'online form', 'https://www.babybonus.msf.gov.sg/parent/web/enrolment-instruction?_afrLoop=18416975738619105&_afrWindowMode=0&_afrWindowId=null#%40%3F_afrWindowId%3Dnull%26_afrLoop%3D18416975738619105%26_afrWindowMode%3D0%26_adf.ctrl-state%3D6duztwbsm_13' %}.

-Pro-tip ✌🏻: Use the *Moments of Life* app (<a href="https://play.google.com/store/apps/details?id=sg.gov.app.mol&hl=en_SG" target="_blank" rel="noopener">Android</a>, <a href="https://apps.apple.com/sg/app/moments-of-life/id1383218758" target="_blank" rel="noopener">iOS</a>) as you can register your child's birth and apply for the baby bonus scheme at the same time.{class="post-bignote"}
+Pro-tip ✌🏻: Use the *Moments of Life* app ({% extlink 'Android', 'https://play.google.com/store/apps/details?id=sg.gov.app.mol&hl=en_SG' %}, {% extlink 'iOS', 'https://apps.apple.com/sg/app/moments-of-life/id1383218758' %}) as you can register your child's birth and apply for the baby bonus scheme at the same time.{class="post-bignote"}

 ## Baby Bonus: CDA

 The second component of baby bonus is the **Child Development Account** (CDA).

 It is a special savings account which you can use for your child's **educational** needs, such as child-care centres, kindergartens, special education schools; and **healthcare** expenses, such as hospitals/clinics and pharmacies.
-You can view the list of approved institutions over <a href="https://www.babybonus.msf.gov.sg/ai-home/xhtml/layout/ListOfAI.faces" target="_blank" rel="noopener">here</a>.
+You can view the list of approved institutions over {% extlink 'here', 'https://www.babybonus.msf.gov.sg/ai-home/xhtml/layout/ListOfAI.faces' %}.

 Note 📝: You **cannot** withdraw the amount in your child's CDA as cash.{class="post-bignote"}

-Not to worry, as the balance amount will be transferred to a new <a href="https://www.moe.gov.sg/education/post-secondary/post-secondary-education-account/usage" target="_blank" rel="noopener">Post-Secondary Education Account (PSEA)</a> when your child turns 13.
+Not to worry, as the balance amount will be transferred to a new {% extlink 'Post-Secondary Education Account (PSEA)', 'https://www.moe.gov.sg/education/post-secondary/post-secondary-education-account/usage' %} when your child turns 13.

 No money will be "eaten."